Coat Color:Dark GoldenGoldenLight Golden

 - Golden Retriever-Cocker Spaniel mix (Golden Cocker Retriever)

-Golden Retrievers are loving, loyal pets who make great family dogs.
-Sure, they need a lot of exercise, attention, and daily brushing to be at their happiest.
+The Golden Retriever is a loving, loyal dog who makes a great family pet.
+Sure, they need a lot of exercise, attention, and daily brushing to be at their happiest and give them the best chance of living well into their senior years.
 But it’s a small price to pay for their wonderful company.
-These merry dogs make great sidekicks for active pet parents and are always ready for adventures together, exploring as a team all that life has to offer.